kingparra/hpfp/08_-_recursion/notes.rst

    both.
 This makes execution of a Haskell program less like updating registers of a machine that advances a program counter, and more like evaluating a system of equations in algebra.

+   Exceptions are also a mechanism for control flow, I suppose, but I don't know how that works yet.

 .. topic:: Recursive function calls as a means of expressing repetition

    Recursive patterns of application correspond to repeated evaluation of subexpressions.
 This is